dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 <figcaption>GrabShare campaign ad <a href="https://www.eco-business.com/news/complaints-about-grab-anti-public-transport-ad-dismissed-by-singapore-advertising-watchdog/" target="_blank">(Source)</a></figcaption>
 </figure>

 Zig also has a chinese name, 劲 (jìn), which means strength.
-Sadly, no ads have referenced this name so far, even during the Lunar New Year period.
+Sadly, no ads or online content have referenced this name so far, even during the Lunar New Year period.

 Time will tell if this 2026 refresh will dent Grab’s pole position.
-But with a stronger identity and deep “towkay” pockets from decades of operation, Zig is making it clear that it is still in the race.
+But with a stronger identity and deep "towkay" pockets from decades of operation, Zig is making it clear that it is still in the race.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>